 It was in the late afternoon, about seven hours after a student gunman entered the cafeteria at Thurston High School in Springfield, Oregon.
 Armed with two hunting knives, his rifle, a 9x19mm Glock 19 pistol, and a .22-caliber Ruger MK II pistol, the gunman also carried 1,127 rounds of ammunition.
 He shot 50 bullets, 37 of which went into the bodies of 26 students, two of whom died.
-As I walked through that school cafeteria prior to meeting with students and parents, it felt like it was the only way I could begin to have credibility with them… to intentionally bear witness to the mayhem still remaining following the chaos of two bone-chilling moments earlier in the day.
+As I walked through that school cafeteria prior to a meeting with students and parents, it felt like it was the only way I could have credibility with them… to intentionally bear witness to the mayhem remaining following the chaos of two bone-chilling moments earlier in the day.

 It’s vital to help schools, students, staff, and the community recover in the aftermath of catastrophic events, especially shootings.

 Walkthroughs in cafeterias and down hallways after shootings are indescribable moments.
 The lingering smell of blood envelopes the utter chaos of overturned chairs, broken glass, belongings left behind, and upturned book bags, all with numbered evidence tags on them.
-It is like stepping into someplace that is beyond eerie, beyond absolute silence, and beyond life.
+It is like stepping into some place that is beyond eerie, beyond absolute silence, and beyond life.
 I don’t know why my heart doesn’t stop.

 Officers who work these scenes are remarkable.
 They always agree to walk me through.
 They nearly always speak quietly about what haunts them.
-And they always stand silently with me when I stop walking and simply have to close my eyes to take in all that is beyond what I see.
+And they always stand silently with me when I stop walking and have to close my eyes to take in all that is beyond what I see.

 Walking Shooting Scenes

 Walking the scene is critical because I can’t imagine standing in front of the students and their families if I were to do anything less.
 Not having been there to experience the terror of it, but I can at least witness the horror of what is left behind.
 The least I can do is bear witness.
 Bear witness on behalf of the students who died, those who lived.
 Those who saved others, those who gathered students from the hallways into their classrooms.
-On behalf of those who performed life-saving efforts, and those who helped load ambulances.
+On behalf of those who performed life-saving efforts and those who helped load ambulances.
 Those who stood with parents as they waited for a word or text, and those who have stood by hospital beds knowing only an uncertain future.

 In walking into these moments knowing that no matter how dark the aftermath, it is my job to shine light on the path.
 Bring hope for the journey of recovery.
-To believe in the resilience they can’t yet believe in, seeing that resilience is clearly carrying them every step of the way.
+To believe in the resilience they can’t yet believe in, seeing that resilience is carrying them every step of the way.

 Walking into Committee Hearings to Address School Shootings

-Walking on behalf of students into our legislative committee meetings, hearings and briefings is like the other end of a continuum.
+Walking on behalf of students into our legislative committee meetings, hearings, and briefings is like the other end of a continuum.
 Approaching the microphone in a committee meeting in the Oregon legislature as the first speaker after the committee members entered the room, I watched the committee chair take off his NRA cap and drape it over his engraved name plate, carefully pointed toward me.
 He glanced up with a smirk.
 As I talked about the aftermath of school shootings, he talked with his sidekick, knocking elbows and chuckling.
-Others on the committee were respectful, listened and asked questions, but no helpful legislation came out of committee.
+Others on the committee were respectful, listened and asked questions, but no helpful legislation came out of the committee.